No-Reference Image Quality Assessment by Hallucinating Pristine Features: The Proposed Scheme

 \subsection{PR Feature Learning}

-{As shown in Fig.~\ref{fig:frame}, in the training phase, we learn to hallucinate the PR feature $F^{PR}$ from a single distorted image by the guidance of the pristine reference feature $F^{R}$.
-In particular, the $F^{R}$ is generated from a FR model based on the quality-embedding feature extractor and the $F^{PR}$ is decomposed from the feature $F^{NR}$ which is regarded as a fusion feature that contains the entire information of the PR feature $F^{PR}$ and the distortion feature $\hat{F^{D}}$.}
+{As shown in Fig.~\ref{fig:frame}, in the training phase, we learn to hallucinate the PR feature $F^{PR}$ from a single distorted image by the guidance of the pristine reference feature $F^{R}$. \bl{In particular, the $F^{R}$ is constructed from an FR model based on the quality-embedding feature extractor.} and the $F^{PR}$ is decomposed from the feature $F^{NR}$ which is regarded as a fusion feature that contains the entire information of the PR feature $F^{PR}$ and the distortion feature $\hat{F^{D}}$.}

-In general, there are two properties a desired PR feature should possess.
-First, the PR feature should be learnable.
-Generally speaking, it is an ill-posed problem for learning the PR information from the distorted image.
-Though in the training process the reference image could be taken advantage of, the PR feature may not be able to be feasibly learned by only forcing the inferred PR feature to be close to the feature of the reference image.
-As such, the learning capability of the NR-IQA network should be carefully considered during the reference feature generation.
+In general, there are two properties a desired PR feature for quality prediction should possess.
+First, the PR feature should be learnable. \bl{Constructing the pristine image from the distorted one is usually a challenging task due to the corruption of content caused by different distortion types.
+For example, the texture regions could be difficult to be recovered when it is corrupted by blur distortion.
+Such challenges also bring the difficulties to learn pristine (PR) features.
+To account for this, self-supervised based methods can be adopted, such as the generative adversarial network (GAN) based models ~\cite{kim2020global,chen2018deep} or natural images prior based methods ~\cite{noroozi2016unsupervised,zhang2021self}.
+As indicated in ~\cite{jing2020self}, the self-supervised learning methods greatly depend on the difficulty level of the task and the amount of training data.
+In this paper, we learn the PR feature in a supervised manner based on the reference as it is possible to obtain abundant pristine images.
+In particular, the features extracted from the reference images are used as guidance to provide a clear picture for the PR feature learning.} Though in the training process the reference image could be taken advantage of, the PR feature may not be able to be feasibly learned by only forcing the inferred PR feature to be close to a pre-defined reference feature.
+As such, \bl{the learning capability of the NR-IQA network should be carefully considered during the reference feature estimation.} In other words, when we learn the PR feature, the reference feature extraction should be learned mutually.
 Second, the PR feature should be discriminative enough when comparing with the distortion feature.
 Enhancing the discriminability could improve the quality sensitivity of the PR feature and subsequently promote the prediction performance.